Lemniscate-2525/30_Days_of_ML/Day19_Wind_Turbine_Sensor_Forecasting_RNN/README.md

 | `DCC` | DC Current |
 | `DCV` | DC Voltage |

-**Task:** Multivariate time-series forecasting, given the last 50 timesteps, we have to predict the sensor values at $T+1$.
+**Task :** Multivariate time-series forecasting, given the last 50 timesteps, we have to predict the sensor values at $T+1$.

 **Final shape after chunked loading and downsampling :** $(261{,}551 \times 3)$